-If you and your daughter are happy to take part we will ask you for your permission.
+If you and your son are happy to take part, we will ask you for your permission.
 This can be done via an electronic link to reduce the number of visits you make to the hospital.

 We provide all the equipment that you need along with an instruction leaflet, we will be in touch with reminders before each study time point.
-Your daughter will be asked to collect saliva samples by chewing on a cotton wool swab for 45 seconds before she brushes her teeth and before she has breakfast.
-We would like her to do this:
+Your son will be asked to collect saliva samples by chewing on a cotton wool swab for 45 seconds before they brush their teeth and before they have breakfast.
+We would like them to do this:

-- 1) Each morning for 3 days before she starts using the steroid cream - 2) Each morning for 3 days after using the steroid cream for 4 weeks

-3) Each morning for 3 days just after finishing her course of treatment
+- 1) Each morning for 3 days before he starts using the steroid cream - 2) Each morning for 3 days just after finishing the course of steroid cream - 3) Each morning for 3 days a month after finishing the treatment

-After she has chewed on the cotton wool swabs we ask you to store them in your freezer.
+After your son has chewed on the cotton wool swabs, we ask you to store them in your freezer.
 At the end of the study you should have 9 cotton wool swabs.
-We ask you to bring these along the next time your daughter is due to see their doctor in clinic, we will be in touch to remind you a few days before.
+We ask you to bring these along the next time your son is due to see their doctor in clinic, we will be in touch to remind you a few days before.
 We will ask you to bring the tube of steroid cream too, so we can see how much cream you have used.
-Your daughter will not need any additional visits to the hospital and will have normal treatment as advised by their doctor.
-When you bring all of the samples back to the hospital your daughter will receive a £25 shopping voucher to say thank you for taking part.
+Your son will not need any additional visits to the hospital and will have normal treatment as advised by their doctor.
+However, if the level of cortisol or cortisone in the saliva sample is very low then we will arrange for your son to see an endocrinologist (a hormone doctor).
+When you bring the samples back to the hospital your son will receive a £25 shopping voucher to say thank you for taking part.